Religious views on suicide: Hinduism

 Hinduism accepts a person's right to end one's life through Prayopavesa.
 Prayopavesa is for old age yogis who have no desire or ambition left, and no responsibilities remaining in this life.
 Another example is dying in a battle to save one's honor.

 Jainism

 In Jainism, suicide is regarded as the worst form of himsā (violence) and is not permitted.
 Ahimsā (nonviolence) is the fundamental doctrine of Jainism.

 According to the Jain text Puruşārthasiddhyupāya, "when death is near" the vow of sallekhanā (fasting to death) is observed by properly thinning the body and the passions.
 It also mentions that sallekhanā is not suicide since the person observing it is devoid of all passions like attachment.

+Sikhism

+In Sikhism, suicide is seen as unethical and selfish, as it is seen as leaving more pain to those left behind.
+Sikhs believe that the human-life is a precious gift from the Divine and that both sukh (pleasure, happiness) and dukh (pain, sadness) are necessary components in life.
+Sikhism teaches its followers to accept both pleasure and pain equally and treat them the same.
+Under the Sikh lens, the motivation to commit suicide originates from a paradoxical self-attachment that is deep-rooted, as if the individual views their life as their own possession.